 - When you’re talking to someone about the role, you can show them both what they will be doing and how it fits into the larger departmental needs.
 This lets you showcase the clarity of company vision and what the role needs to do.
 Aligning your teams around their goals and equipping them to solve them as they see fit is critical to company success and employee happiness.

-Here you can see the “delegate” tag on two different roles’ AORs—our recently-hired graphic designer and growth hacking marketer.
+Above you can see the “delegate” tag on two different roles’ AORs — our graphic designer and our growth hacking marketer.

 Write the role